Reviews You Can Rely On

 The Leki Cressida FX Carbon is a premium foldable trekking pole designed for comfort and versatility.
 The soft cork grips prove comfy from day one and feature an ergonomic notch to accommodate your index finger.
 This pole has 5.5 inches of grip extension for fast transitions up steep terrain, and the minimalistic straps are among the most comfortable to use barehanded.
 Our reviewers tend to prefer cork grips because they mold to the shape of your hands and resist moisture from sweat.
 The Cressida also features carbon fiber shafts, which help dampen trail vibrations.
 The locking and adjustment mechanisms are expertly designed to be user-friendly — a feature that benefits the novice and seasoned professional alike.
 Finally, these poles pack down to 16 inches, which stows away nicely in most packs, and they come with a stuff sack for easy storage.

-Benefits aside, the Cressida FX Carbon are premium poles, and the price tag reflects this.
-They are among the most expensive poles in our review.
-Given that they feature a generous grip extension, they are also not featherweight.
-Our reviewers never felt hindered by the weight of these poles, but if you are trying to shave grams from your kit, you might consider another pair.
-Finally, carbon fiber is less durable than aluminum, so these aren't the most durable poles for trekking.
-If you want an aluminum pair that are women specific, check out the Black Diamond Trail - Women's.
-But if you are looking for a premium pair of comfortable trekking poles that can move seamlessly between day hikes, peak bagging, alpine climbing, and mellow winter activities, then these are a fantastic option.
+Benefits aside, the Cressida FX Carbon are premium poles with a matching premium price.
+They are among the most expensive poles we tested.
+Given their generous grip extension, they are also not featherweight.
+Our testers never felt hindered by their weight, but if you are trying to shave grams from your kit, you might consider a lighter contender like the Black Diamond Distance Carbon Z. Lastly, carbon fiber is less durable than aluminum, so these aren't the most durable poles for trekking.
+If you want an aluminum pair that is women's-specific, check out the Black Diamond Trail - Women's.
+But if you are looking for comfortable, premium trekking poles that can move seamlessly between day hikes, peak bagging, alpine climbing, and mellow winter activities, then these are an excellent option.

 Read more: Leki Cressida FX Carbon review